mliradelc/annotation-tool/documentation/opencast-installation.md

 The requirement is to use a [modified version of Ilias opencast plugin](https://github.com/mliradelc/Ilias-Opencast/tree/annotation-url)

-To build for this mode add the flag `-Denvironment=ilias`
+To build for this mode add the flag `-Pilias` at the end of the maven command.

 #### As a Karaf Feature